MyFeed RSS Reader

 To get around this I opted for a simple Cloudflare Worker, which allows for 100,000 reqs / day for free.
 I've also published the code for this worker to allow anyone to run their own, and configure the app to use your own CORS proxy instead of the default, for the super privacy focused.
 The benefit of the proxy is also that unless you click one of the titles and therefore browse to the site, the site itself has no idea who requested the latest feed as all the site can see is the proxy.
 No more "we noticed you subscribe to our feed, can we sell you something".

 Being a web project I wanted this to be native modern web, no build step, no ES5 (super old devices don't justify a complicated build step in my opinion), pure ES6, no framework that will go out of fashion or maintenance in a year, plain HTML, CSS, and JS as much as possible.

 Other than a small date helper library the project relies on lit-html, its a thin layer that builds on tagged template literals to provide functional UI.

 Ease of use

-Without sign ups the app is ready to go as soon as you hit https://myfeed.jasongorman.uk.
+Without sign ups the app is ready to go as soon as you hit https://myfeed.jasongorman.uk (I didn't want to spend money on yet another domain name that I might not use).
 The other addition was making the site a PWA (Progressive Web App), which makes it easy to install on Linux, iOS, MacOS, Android and Windows, it's super light weight.